Selling Inherited Property – The Ultimate Guide

-An easy solution is for a reputable property buying company to arrange to sell your inherited house or flat quickly.
-If you do deicide to go down this road be sure to look for a company that has a proven reputation for buying homes in any condition.
+An easy solution is for a reputable property buying company to step in and buy your property quickly.
+If you do decide to go down this road be sure to look for a company that has a proven reputation for buying inherited homes.

-Professional homebuyers should provide a genuine and speedy route to sell an inherited property without headaches.
+Professional homebuyers should provide a genuine and speedy route to sell an inherited house without any headaches.
 Your chosen homebuyer should be accredited members of national industry bodies such as the PRS – Property Redress Scheme.
 Be sure to check this out.

 Questions to ask house buying companies

 Do they adhere to Trading Standards’ Quick House Sale framework?
-Not all companies in the marketplace will meet these standards.
+Not all companies will meet these standards.

 As you make your choice, look at whether property buying companies can offer you the following benefits:

 - Do they have access to a substantial cash fund?
-This ensures the company can buy your house within just 28 days – or within a timescale that suits you
+This ensures the company can buy your property within just 28 days – or within a timescale that suits you

 - Will they keep things simple?
 You have enough to deal with following the recent passing of a loved one.
 Will paperwork be kept to a minimum?
 And is their buying and selling process transparent?